Installing a clear pergola roof was the best decision ever. It has turned our side yard is a three season patio that we can enjoy in any weather.

 The moral of this story, get an extra set of hands to make this so much easier on yourself.

 Because our pergola is large (20′ x 11′ to be exact), it took multiple boards for each purlin.
 To make sure they were super sturdy, we cut the 2×3 boards so they broke over a pergola cross beam.
-So each purlin had to be measured to make sure the cuts were braced on the center of the beams (see where the extra set of hands comes in nicely).
+So each purlin had to be measured to make sure the cuts with the saw were braced on the center of the beams (see where the extra set of hands comes in nicely).

 We measured and cut the boards then started screwing them into the 2×6 cross beams so they were perpendicular to the cross beams.
 We secured them with 2 1/2″ construction screws and made sure to screw them into each beam.